-- a trustee or manager of an occupational or personal pension scheme; - a member of the pension board of a public service pension scheme; - a person who is otherwise involved in the administration of such a scheme an occupational or personal pension scheme: - the employer in relation to an occupational pension scheme; - · a professional adviser in relation to such a scheme; and - a person who is otherwise involved in advising the trustees or managers of an occupational or personal pension scheme in relation to the scheme, to report a matter to The Pensions Regulator as soon as is reasonably practicable where that person has reasonable cause to believe that: - (a) a legal duty relating to the administration of the scheme has not been or is not being complied with, and
+- a trustee or manager of an occupational or personal pension scheme; - a member of the pension board of a public service pension scheme; - a person who is otherwise involved in the administration of such a scheme an occupational or personal pension scheme; - the employer in relation to an occupational pension scheme; - a professional adviser in relation to such a scheme; and - a person who is otherwise involved in advising the trustees or managers of an occupational or personal pension scheme in relation to the scheme, - a scheme strategist or scheme funder of a Master Trust scheme within the meaning of Part 1 of the Pension Schemes Act 2017 (see section 39 of that Act)

+to report a matter to The Pensions Regulator as soon as is reasonably practicable where that person has reasonable cause to believe that:

-(b) the failure to comply is likely to be of material significance to The Pensions Regulator.
+a) a legal duty relating to the administration of the scheme has not been or is not being complied with, and b) the failure to comply is likely to be of material significance to The Pensions Regulator.

 The Act states that a person can be subject to a civil penalty if he or she fails to comply with this requirement without a reasonable excuse.
 The duty to report breaches under the Act overrides any other duties the individuals listed above may have.

-However the duty to report does not override 'legal privilege'.
+However, the duty to report does not override 'legal privilege'.
 This means that, generally, communications between a professional legal adviser and their client, or a person representing their client, in connection with legal advice being given to the client, do not have to be disclosed.

-2.3 The Pension Regulator's Code of Practice
+2.3.
+The Pension Regulator's Code of Practice

-Practical guidance in relation to this legal requirement is included in The Pension Regulator's Code of Practice including in the following areas:
+Practical guidance in relation to the legal requirement to report breaches is included in The Pension Regulator's Code of Practice including in the following areas:

-- implementing adequate procedures. - judging whether a breach must be reported. - submitting a report to The Pensions Regulator. - whistleblowing protection and confidentiality.
+• implementing adequate procedures.

+- judging whether a breach must be reported or whether there is 'reasonable cause' to believe a breach has occurred. - Judging what is of 'material significance' to The Pension Regulator - submitting a report to The Pensions Regulator. - whistleblowing protection and confidentiality.

-2.4 Application to the WMFS Fire Fighters Pension Fund
+2.4.
+Application to the WMFS Fire Fighters Pension Scheme

-This procedure has been developed to reflect the guidance contained in The Pension Regulator's Code of Practice in relation to the WMFS Fire Fighters Pension Fund and this document sets out how the Board will strive to achieve best practice through use of a formal reporting breaches procedure.
+This procedure has been developed to reflect the guidance contained in The Pension Regulator's Code of Practice in relation to the WMFS Fire Fighters Pension Scheme and this document sets out how the Pension Board and all relevant officers will strive to achieve best practice through use of a formal reporting breaches procedure.

-3 The WMFS Fire Fighters Pension Fund Reporting Breaches Procedure
+3. The WMFS Fire Fighters Pension Fund Reporting Breaches Procedure

-The following procedure details how individuals responsible for reporting and whistleblowing can identify, assess and report (or record if not reported) a breach of law relating to the WMFS Fire Fighters Pension Fund.
+The following procedure details how individuals responsible for reporting and whistleblowing can identify, assess and report (or record if not reported) a breach of law relating to the WMFS Fire Fighters Pension Scheme.
 It aims to ensure individuals responsible are able to meet their legal obligations, avoid placing any reliance on others to report.
 The procedure will also assist in providing an early warning of possible malpractice and reduce risk.

-3.1 Clarification of the law
+3.1.
+Clarification of the law

-Individuals may need to refer to regulations and guidance when considering whether or not to report a possible breach.
+Aside from those already mentioned in Section 2, Individuals may need to refer to regulations and guidance when considering whether or not to report a possible breach.
 Some of the key provisions are shown below: